-Using TLB to Teach Conflict of Laws
+Using TLB to Teach Conflict of Laws (2024 Update)

-This post continues and updates our series explaining how professors can use resources on TLB to teach various classes.
+This post updates our series explaining how professors can use resources on TLB to teach various classes.
 Previous posts have discussed Transnational Litigation, Civil Procedure, Foreign Relations Law, and International Business Transactions.
 This post discusses Conflict of Laws.
 All of these posts are accessible at our Teaching Resources page.

 Primers and Topic Pages